What is Commodity

 - Risky Business as a whole!

 Some general Commodity Trading Queries that you may have-

 From where do I start Trading in commodity futures?

-Globally there are various renowned commodity exchanges like Chicago Board of Trade (CBOT), New York Mercantile Exchange (NYMEX), etc, from where you may start your trading journey.
+One may start their trading journey from various renowned commodity exchanges like the Chicago Board of Trade (CBOT), New York Mercantile Exchange (NYMEX), etc., that are available globally.